abrahamcanafe/eeg-classifier/README.md

 ## Built With

-* Written in Python
+* Python
+* Jupyter Notebook
-* Neural networks implemented using PyTorch
+* PyTorch

 ## Project Details

 Various classification and data exploration tasks for the EEG dataset described in this [link](https://bbci.de/competition/iv/desc_2a.pdf) using models largely based on convolutional neural networks.
 More details are discussed in the [final report](https://github.com/abrahamcanafe/eeg-classifier/blob/main/Decoding_EEG_Data_with_Deep_Learning.pdf).

+## Additional Notes

+Unfortunately, the preprocessed EEG dataset used in this respository cannot be shared.
+The original EEG dataset can stil be found [here](https://bbci.de/competition/iv/desc_2a.pdf).

 ## Report Preview
 ### Front Page